BernardQuatermass/exim-wiki/Verification.md

 Recipient Verification
 ======================

-Drop at connect time if the Recipient doesn't exist.
+Drop at SMTP time if the Recipient doesn't exist.

     deny    message   = REJECTED - Recipient Verify Failed - User Not Found domains   = +all_mail_handled_locally